The Good and the Bad of Vue.js Framework Programming

 The Pros of Vue.js

 As any technology that gains popularity, Vue.js programming causes controversy across the community.
-And there are reasons why Vue became the second most loved framework in 2019.
+And there are reasons why Vue is in the top ten most loved frameworks.
 Let’s see what those reasons are.

-This point will be as small as Vue itself: the downloaded zip with the framework weighs 18 KB.
-As a featherweight, the framework is not only a fast to download and install the library, it also positively impacts your SEO and UX.
+This point will be as small as Vue itself: The downloaded zip with the framework weighs 18 KB.
+As a featherweight, it is not only fast to install but it also positively impacts your SEO and UX.

 Virtual DOM rendering and performance

 A Document Object Model (DOM) is something you’ll probably encounter when rendering web pages.
-A DOM is a representation of HTML pages with its styles, elements, and page content as objects.
-The objects stored as a tree structure are generated by a browser when loading a page.
+A DOM represents an HTML page with its styles, elements, and content as a tree structure of objects (nodes).
+The DOM tree objects stored as a tree is generated by a browser when loading a page.

 The HTML DOM tree of objects